sardan-1024/genshin-map-download/README.md

 # Genshin Map Downloader

 Dark-theme GUI downloader for Teyvat map tiles.
+This project is not affiliated with or endorsed by HoYoverse.
+All game assets belong to their respective owners.
 ## Features
 - Auto version detection
 - Region selection